 d.
 Capabilities and Competencies.
 This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
+Applicants should demonstrate their knowledge of the juvenile justice system and juvenile reentry and document their expertise and experience working with juvenile justice practitioners to improve data collection, sharing, analysis, and reporting.
 Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
 Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.